Coronavirus and sports: Grigor Dimitrov tests positive | DW | 21.06.2020

 Tennis player Grigor Dimitrov has tested positive for COVID-19, which has led to the cancellation of a tournament in Croatia.
-Meanwhile, France has given the green light for fans to return to stadiums.
+Meanwhile, Japan will soon allow up to 5000 fans to attend football and baseball games.

 June 21